Feodor Fedorenko

-Feodor Fedorenko or Fyodor Federenko (September 17, 1907 – July 28, 1987) was a Soviet-Nazi collaborator and war criminal who served at Treblinka extermination camp in German occupied Poland during World War II.
+Feodor Fedorenko (September 17, 1907 – July 28, 1987) was a Soviet Nazi collaborator and war criminal who served at Treblinka extermination camp in German occupied Poland during World War II.
 As a former Soviet citizen admitted to the United States under a DPA visa (1949), Fedorenko became a naturalized U.S. citizen in 1970.
-He was discovered in 1977 and denaturalized in 1981.
-Subsequently, he was deported to the USSR, sentenced to death there for treason and participating in the Holocaust.
+His prior Nazi collaboration was discovered in 1977, leading to his denaturalization in 1981.
+He was deported to the USSR and sentenced to death for treason and participation in the Holocaust.
 Fedorenko was executed in 1987.

 Early life

-Fedorenko was born in Dzhankoy in the Sivash region of the Crimea, in southern Ukraine (then part of the Russian Empire).
+Fedorenko was born in Dzhankoy, located in the Sivash region of the Crimea, then part of the Russian Empire.

 World War II

-He was mobilized into the Soviet Army in June 1941, around the time of the Nazi German Operation Barbarossa.
+Fedorenko was mobilized into the Red Army in June 1941, around the time of the Nazi German Operation Barbarossa.
 He was a truck driver, and had no previous military training.
-Within two or three weeks, his group was encircled twice by the German army.
+Within two or three weeks, Fedorenko's group was encircled twice by the German army.
 He escaped the first time, but he was captured three days later by the Germans and transported to Zhytomyr, then Rivne, and finally to Chełm, Poland.

-At the Chełm prisoner-of-war camp, German officers from Operation Reinhard recruited 200 to 300 captured Soviet Soldiers for military training as auxiliary police in the service of Nazi Germany within General Government.
+At the Chełm prisoner-of-war camp, German officers from Operation Reinhard recruited 200 to 300 captured Soviet soldiers for military training as auxiliary police in the service of Nazi Germany within General Government.
 They were sent to the Trawniki concentration camp SS training division, and Fedorenko was among them.

 Fedorenko was one of approximately 5,000 Trawniki men trained as Holocaust executioners by SS-Hauptsturmführer Karl Streibel from Operation Reinhard.
 The Hiwi shooters, known in German as the Trawnikimänner, were deployed to all major killing sites of the Final Solution, augmented by the SS and Schupo, as well as Ordnungspolizei formations.
 The German Order Police performed roundups inside the Jewish ghettos in German-occupied Poland shooting everyone unable to move or attempting to flee, while the Trawnikis conducted large-scale civilian massacres in the same locations.
 It was their primary purpose of training.
 In the spring of 1942 Fedorenko was deployed from Trawniki to the Lublin Ghetto.
 It is known from historical record that between mid-March and mid-April 1942 over 30,000 Jews from Lublin Ghetto were transported to their deaths in cattle trucks at the Bełżec extermination camp and additional 4,000 at Majdanek.
 Fedorenko claimed in his postwar hearing that he was issued a rifle which was not fired.
 From Lublin, he was sent to the Warsaw Ghetto with his Sonderdienst battalion of 80 to 100 executioners.
 He was dispatched to Treblinka approximately in September 1942.

 Fedorenko became a non-commissioned officer attaining the rank of Oberwacher.
-From September 1942 to August 1943, he led a 200-member ex-Soviet Soldier detachment which shaved, stripped, beat and gassed prisoners brought to Treblinka.
+From September 1942 to August 1943, he led a 200-member ex-Soviet soldier detachment which shaved, stripped, beat and gassed prisoners brought to Treblinka.

 The report of the Soviet Interrogation of Defendant Aleksandr Ivanovich Yeger (born in 1918, Germany), includes the section devoted to Fedorenko's activities at the Treblinka extermination camp in occupied Poland (excerpt).